nimicent/watson-beat/initial_setup.md

 Watson Beat Developer Repo Initial Setup
 ========================================

-Its not necessary, but to just make sure everyone is on the same page, please make sure you have downloaded the Watson Beat project before proceeding.
+Just make sure everyone is on the same page, please make sure you have downloaded the Watson Beat project before proceeding.

 Go to A. if your operating system is Windows.
 Go to B. if your operating system is anything other than Windows.